-This table describes the fees and expenses you may pay if you buy and hold shares of the DFA International Real Estate Securities Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the DFA International Real Estate Securities Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)\
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)